Borewit/tokenizer-s3/README.md

 This module requires a [Node.js ≥ 16](https://nodejs.org/en/about/previous-releases) engine.
 It can also be used in a browser environment when bundled with a module bundler.

+For TypeScript CommonJs backward compatibility, you can use [load-esm](https://github.com/Borewit/load-esm).

 ## Examples

 ### Determine S3 file type